alphagov/government-service-design-manual/service-manual/user-centred-design/resources/patterns/start-pages.md

 ---

 {:.intro}
-Start pages are how people access transactions on GOV.UK.
-All services on GOV.UK must have a start page.
+All digital UK government services must start on GOV.UK and be findable by search engines.

+Linking to services is managed by GDS, typically by using a start page.

 Status: [Research required](#research)